dkessner/visual_novel_template/readme.md

 ## Edit the visual novel

 Edit `js/script.js` with a text editor.
-I recommend [Atom](https://atom.io/) (Windows, Mac, Linux) if you don't have a favorite already.
+I recommend [Atom](https://atom.io/) if you don't have a favorite already.

 Scroll to the bottom of the file to find `monogatari.script` -- this is where all the action is.
 You can also change the main screen template, also at the